ovh/venom/README.md

 $ venom run --format=xml --output-dir="."
 ```

-Reports exported in XML can be visualized with a xUnit/jUnit Viewer, directly in your favorite CI/CD stack for example in order to see resuts run after run.
+Reports exported in XML can be visualized with a xUnit/jUnit Viewer, directly in your favorite CI/CD stack for example in order to see results run after run.

 # Advanced usage

 ## Debug your testsuites

-There is two ways to debug a testsuite:
+There are two ways to debug a testsuite:
  - use `-v` flag on venom binary.
    - `$ venom run -v test.yml` will output a *venom.log* file
    - `$ venom run -vv test.yml` will output a *venom.log* and *dump.json* files for each teststep.
- - use `info` keyword your teststep:
+ - use `info` keyword in your teststep:
 `test.yml` file:
 ```yml
 name: Exec testsuite